-Eligibility criteria and adherence to program requirements will be evaluated at the LOI stage, as well as during the full proposal review for invited applications.
+Adherence to eligibility and program requirements will be evaluated at the LOI stage, as well as during the full proposal review for invited applications.

-1. Eligible Principal Investigators: Proposals must identify a Lead Principal Investigator (PI) for the award who holds PI status at a UC campus [Berkeley, Davis, Irvine, Los Angeles, Merced, Riverside, San Diego, San Francisco, Santa Barbara, or Santa Cruz].
+1. Eligible Principal Investigators: Proposals must identify a lead Principal Investigator (PI) for the award who holds PI status at a UC campus [Berkeley, Davis, Irvine, Los Angeles, Merced, Riverside, San Diego, San Francisco, Santa Barbara, or Santa Cruz].
 For guidelines on PI status, contact your campus Office of Research, or refer to Section 1-530 of the UC Contracts and Grants Manual.

-Proposals must also identify one collaborating PI (Co-PI or site lead) for each collaborating UC campus, UC-managed national lab or other UC research entity.
+Proposals must also identify one collaborating PI (Co-PI or site lead) for each collaborating UC campus, UC-managed national laboratory, Division of Agriculture and Natural Resources (DANR), or other UC research entity.
 All collaborating PIs must have PI status at their home institution.
-Additional co-investigators (Co-Is) may be identified if they contribute substantively to the proposed research activities.
+Additional co-investigators (Co-Is) may be identified if (and only if) they contribute substantively to the proposed research activities.
 Academic Personnel whose primary role is in university-wide, campus or school administration above the level of Dean may not serve as PIs, Co-PIs, or grant Key Personnel.

-2. Eligible Institutions: One of the ten UC campuses [Berkeley, Davis, Irvine, Los Angeles, Merced, Riverside, San Diego, San Francisco, Santa Barbara, or Santa Cruz] must serve as the host institution for the research collaboration, and submit the proposal on behalf of the collaborative team.
-The host campus should be the home campus of the Lead Principal Investigator.
-If a host campus is proposed that is not the home campus of the Lead PI, an explanation must be provided, along with a description of how the research oversight and compliance will be administered.
-See "UC multicampus/systemwide collaboration" (#3 below) for requirements regarding the collaborating partner institutions.
+- 2. Eligible Institutions: One of the ten UC campuses [Berkeley, Davis, Irvine, Los Angeles, Merced, Riverside, San Diego, San Francisco, Santa Barbara, or Santa Cruz] must serve as the host institution for the research collaboration, and submit the proposal on behalf of the collaborative team.
+The host campus should be the home campus of the lead Principal Investigator, and full proposals must be submitted through the host campus SPO/C&G office.
+If a host campus is proposed that is not the home campus of the lead PI, an explanation must be provided, along with a description of how the research oversight and compliance will be administered.
+See "UC multicampus/systemwide collaboration" (#3 below) for requirements regarding the collaborating partner institutions. - 3.
+UC Multicampus/systemwide collaboration: To take advantage of the distributed excellence and resources available through the UC system, and to benefit the UC research enterprise, proposals must include the participation of a minimum of three UC campuses; broader systemwide engagement is encouraged.
+Where appropriate, systemwide engagement may also include collaboration with the UC-managed national laboratories, the Division of Agriculture and Natural Resources, the 5 UC medical centers, or other UC research entities if advantageous to the research effort and outcomes.
+Funding may not support activities at the UC Office of the President.